Is the Wave of Retiring Boomers Maine’s Greatest Entrepreneurial Opportunity?

 A well-rounded team should consist of several professionals that you can call upon as needed:

 - A Financial Analyst or Fractional CFO can seem like over-expenditure for a Main Street business, but that’s when it’s critically important!
 When every dollar counts, don’t you want to know where each one goes?!
 If you’re not making money, you’ve got yourself an expensive hobby; and if you’re running a business without understanding the financial implications of your decisions, your “hobby” is driving blind down a twisty road.
-Save yourself a lot of heartache and buy a train set instead.
+Save yourself a lot of heartaches and buy a train set instead.
 They can also help with due diligence, historical & projected financial performance, ability to support debt, etc.

 - An Attorney will help with contract negotiation, incorporation, and memorializing any other agreements – leases, employment, consulting, loans, non-competes, and more.
 Typically an Attorney is heavily involved in the initial transaction and groundwork but has less impact on the day-to-day.